 I have called Colombia my base for more than a few years now and have been sharing my adventures of South America starting with this country.
-Honestly, I found Cartagena is one city that never sleeps and virtually open 24/7 with activities in white sand beaches, mangrove forests, walled city, markets, and surprisingly a volcano.
-(Yes, a volcano, you heard it right!)
+Honestly, I found Cartagena to be the one city in Colombia that seems to never sleep, with life and activity nearly 24/7, in a place with lively nightlife, beautiful white sand beaches, incredible mangrove forests, an amazing old walled city, cool markets, and, surprisingly, a volcano (Yes, a volcano, you heard that right!).

 In this article, we will give you the best Cartagena tours that I really think you should not miss out on.
 To stay true to being a dirtbag, I also made sure that these noteworthy tours will give you the best deal for your buck.
 From walking tours within the city to a good day-trip adventure to the islands, you will definitely find a tour or more that will pique your interest.

 The best way to see any city is on foot and with a local as your guide.
 In Cartagena, passionate local guides give free walking tours and excursions loaded with history and cultural tidbits.
 I find it amusing how the guides weave local legends while taking you back to colonial Cartagena, captivating the audience in either English or Spanish.
 This is a nice introduction to the city so you can see the lay of the land and decide on the places you’d like to explore for the succeeding days.

 The historical walking tour covers most representative sites of Cartagena like the walled city and the artsy Getsemani neighborhood just outside of the walls.
 Expect 2-3 hours of walking around so you need comfortable walking shoes and don’t forget that sunscreen.

 Although the tour is free, the organizers encourage everyone to tip voluntarily for the service of the guides.
 I am sure you learned a thing or two so give them some love when you finish a tour.